nickeisenberg/bash_to_python/README.md

 ```

 # Notes
-The current wiki is completely out of data and needs to be updated.
+* The current wiki is completely out of data and needs to be updated.
+* There is functionality in `btp.transfer.aws` that allows for sending and
+  receiving to aws S3 buckets but there have been a bunch of changes since I
+  have ast tested these tools.